 I Was Wrongly Accused of Stealing at Work | What Steps Should I Take First?

-Being falsely accused of a crime at work can cost you your job, or at the very least cause a demotion and restrict your ability to advance in your career.
+Being falsely accused of a crime at work can cost you your job, or a demotion and may restrict your ability to advance in your career.
 If you decide to leave the company, the departure will show on your work record and may have a negative effect on future job opportunities.

 In this Litigation Guide article we will outline the steps to take if you are falsely accused of stealing at work.

 Write your own version of events.
 Describe where you were when the purported theft took place.
 Make your case that you were not involved.
 Submit the report to your supervisor and/or the human resources department.
 Keep a copy for your own records.

 Make your case to your immediate boss and discuss the report you’ve written.
 Ask your supervisor to support your credibility and help protect your job and career.

 If you’re innocent, you want the police and courts involved so that you have the opportunity to demonstrate your innocence.
 You must be considered innocent until proven guilty.